hyperdashio/hyperdash-sdk-py/README.md

 ## Installation
 *Foreword: We care deeply about making Hyperdash fast and easy to install  on Linux, Mac, and Windows.
 If you find a snag along the way, please let us know at support@hyperdash.io!*

-Install Hyperdash in terminal from [pip](https://packaging.python.org/tutorials/installing-packages/#requirements-for-installing-packages):
+Install Hyperdash in terminal from [pip](https://packaging.python.org/tutorials/installing-packages/#requirements-for-installing-packages).
+Installing within a python virtual environment such as [virtualenv](https://github.com/pypa/virtualenv) is recommended.
+If you are having trouble installing via pip, a virtual environment will usually fix the problem.
 ```bash
 $ pip install --upgrade pip && pip install hyperdash
 ```
-Installing within a python virtual environment such as [virtualenv](https://github.com/pypa/virtualenv) is recommended.
-If you are having trouble installing via pip, a virtual environment will usually fix the problem.
+By installing via pip, you can call hyperdash from the command line via both `hyperdash` and `hd`.
 ```bash
 # Login if you have an account
 $ hd login